-The group is comprised of senior foundation representatives drawn from across ACF's membership, who will meet 7 times over an 18 month period.
-The meetings, which will vary in format depending on the topic and desired content, will include presentation of evidence (by experts from within and beyond the foundation sector), small group discussions, whole group exercises and visits.
-The group's full terms of reference can be found here.
+The group is comprised of senior foundation representatives drawn from across ACF's membership, who met seven times over an 18 month period.
+The meetings, which varied in format depending on the topic and desired content, included presentation of evidence (by experts from within and beyond the foundation sector), small group discussions, whole group exercises and visits.

 Meeting #1 (February 2019) - Introduction